tfry-git/EmbAJAX/README.md

 ## Some TODOs

-- Cannot ever have enough controls: drop-down (<select>)
+- Cannot ever have enough controls: drop-down (<select>), div (esp. to show/hide static elements in a group)
 - More drivers
 - API docs
-- Examples
+- More examples
 - Installation instructions

 ## The beggar's line